TinyCircuits/TinyTV-site/docs/TinyTV-DIY-Kit/TinyTV-FAQ.md

 * You should be able to get around 2-5x the sound by pressing and installing the speaker more firmly.
 To do this, take off the white sticker and adhere the speaker firmly against a flat surface (like on the inside of the TV's back panel).
 It may help to have the TinyTV on with a video playing and testing the audio while pressing on the speaker.

-* The volume on the TV is limited by the volume of the video that is converted using the <a href="https://learn.tinycircuits.com/Kits/TSV-Converter-Tutorial/" target="_blank" alt="TinyScreen Video Converter Tutorial">**TSV Converter**</a> .
-Make sure that you are converting videos with louder volume, or consider editing the volume on a video with a utility like Photoshop.
+* The volume on the TV is limited by the volume of the video that is converted using the <a href="../TSV-Converter-Tutorial/"  alt="TinyScreen Video Converter Tutorial">**TSV Converter**</a> .
+Make sure that you are converting videos with louder volume, or consider editing the volume on a video with a utility like Photoshop or Affinity.

 ---
 ### Videos Not Playing